iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

 # Understanding the SIEM Data Pipeline

-One of the biggest lessons from Lab 03 was that enabling Sentinel does not automatically mean every security event is available.
+One of the most important lessons was that enabling Sentinel does not automatically mean every security event is available.

-The full telemetry path must work.

 ```text
 Activity